Skip to main content

 Were You Hurt as a Result of an Unseaworthy Vessel?

-If you or a family member suffers from a personal injury or have lost a loved one due to a maritime-related accident, the experienced and empathetic Virginia maritime attorneys at Montagna are here to support you.
+If you or a family member suffers from a personal injury or have lost a loved one due to a maritime-related accident, the experienced and empathetic Virginia maritime attorneys at Montagna Law are here to support you.
 Helping our clients get their rightful compensation is of utmost importance to us, and we care very deeply about protecting the well-being of our clients and their families.

 Montagna Law has been fighting for the rights of injured maritime workers and their families for over 50 years.
 Our legal team regularly represents crews working on dredges, tugs, barges, fishing boats, and container ships.
 To obtain a free case evaluation, contact us.
 Our phone number is (877) 622-8100, or, if you prefer, fill out our online contact form.
 Our law firm services people in Virginia, Maryland, and North Carolina.